rhayes777/PyAutoFit/README.rst

 ------------

-To illustrate the **PyAutoFit** API, we'll use an illustrative toy model of fitting a one-dimensional Gaussian to noisy 1D data of a Gaussian's line profile.
+To illustrate the **PyAutoFit** API, we'll use an illustrative toy model of fitting a one-dimensional Gaussian to noisy 1D data.
 Here's an example of the data (blue) and the model we'll fit (orange):

 .. image:: https://raw.githubusercontent.com/rhayes777/PyAutoFit/master/toy_model_fit.png
   :width: 400
   :alt: Alternative text

-We define our model, a 1D Gaussian, by writing a Python class using the format below.
+We define our model, a 1D Gaussian by writing a Python class using the format below:

 .. code-block:: python